stephenhouser/stephenhouser.github.io/_posts/development/2016-08-18-contributing-code.md

 It's really easy to start writing code and it's really fun.
 I mean *REALLY* fun.
 I develop a sort of  hyper-focus once the editor opens and somewhere after the second or third compilation attempt.
-The warnings and errors from typos in my code scorll by on the screen.
+The warnings and errors from typos in my code scroll by on the screen.
 I fix them, I think on the problem a little more, I adjust the approach, refactor, reorganize.
-A few comments here to remind myself what my architecture is, sprinke in some sample inputs and outputs like fairy dust to attract a correct solution.
-I'm in hevan, angels are singning, kittens are being born.
+A few comments here to remind myself what my architecture is, sprinkle in some sample inputs and outputs like fairy dust to attract a correct solution.
+I'm in heaven, angels are singing, kittens are being born.

 Then I hit a roadblock and do a quick search on [Stack Overflow](http://stackoverflow.com).
 The flow is still with me, this is part of the process.
 But then, it hits me.